IMPORT TARIFFS - LATEST NEWS & UPDATES

 10. Consolidator

-It’s worth noting that both types of ISF require a submission deadline of 24 hours before the goods are loaded onto a vessel bound for the U.S. Additionally, inaccuracies or failure to file an ISF on-time can result in a fine of $5,000 per infraction.
+It’s worth noting that both types of ISF require a submission deadline of 24 hours before the goods are loaded onto a vessel bound for the US.
+Additionally, inaccuracies or failure to file an ISF on-time can result in a fine of $5,000 per infraction.

 File Your ISF with USA Customs Clearance

+Whether you need to file an ISF-5 or ISF-10, USA Customs Clearance can be your guide throughout the entire import process.
 Get expert guidance from a Licensed Customs Broker and ensure all of your import documentation is submitted accurately and on-time.
-Give us a call at (855) 912-0406 or fill out our customs brokerage to get started.
+Give us a call at (866) 753-5019 or reach out to us on our contact page.

 Share This Article